 Guitarists, Take Some Advice from Obi Wan Kenobi: Let Go and Use the Force

-In my last blog, I left off encouraging shaking up "ordinary" life routines as a way of tricking oneself into unblocking and remaining inspired.
+In a recent column, I left off encouraging shaking up "ordinary" life routines as a way of tricking oneself into unblocking and remaining inspired.
 For example, brushing your teeth with the opposite hand, switching the knife and fork hands, washing yourself in the opposite direction of habit, etc.

-Cultivating the habit of going beyond habits requires all your attention and energy to practice, especially if you are striving to reach that stage as a musician where you are no longer just stringing together "licks" but allowing the muse to flow through you.
+Cultivating the habit of going beyond habits requires all your attention and energy to practice, especially if you're striving to reach that stage as a musician where you are no longer just stringing together "licks" but allowing the muse to flow through you.

 This state of uncontrived creativity yields boundless energy/ideas and your audience responds most powerfully to those moments of self-transcendence.